Ready Player One: Plot

 Eighteen-year-old Wade Watts lives with his Aunt Alice in Oklahoma City in the "stacks", a poverty-stricken district constructed of trailer homes piled on top of each other.
-He spends his spare time as a gunter, logging into the OASIS as an avatar under the name Parzival, reading James Halliday's journal Anorak's Almanac, and researching details of 1980s pop culture, mainly classic video games and movies that Halliday loved.
+He spends his spare time as a gunter, logging into the OASIS as an avatar under the name Parzival, reading Anorak's Almanac, the journal of the OASIS' creator James Halliday, and researching details of 1980s pop culture, mainly classic video games and movies that Halliday loved.
 After deciphering a riddle hidden in the Almanac, he realizes that the first key is located on the planet Ludus, the same virtual world as his own online high school, in a recreation of the Dungeons & Dragons module Tomb of Horrors.
 In the tomb, Parzival defeats an AI named Acererak at the video game Joust, and is awarded the Copper Key.
 His avatar's name appears on a public scoreboard, making him an instant celebrity.
 While leaving the tomb, he meets Art3mis, a famous female gunter and blogger (and his crush), who had independently discovered the location of the key, but had not yet beaten Acererak.

 Parzival completes the First Gate on the planet Middletown, which is modeled after Halliday's childhood home.
 He plays through the Dungeons of Daggorath video game in a recreation of Halliday's parents' house and then role-plays David Lightman, Matthew Broderick's character in the film WarGames.
 Art3mis clears the gate shortly afterwards, as does Wade's best friend Aech.
 Wade's fame enables him to make a living by endorsing virtual products.
 It also brings him to the attention of Nolan Sorrento, head of operations at IOI.
 When Wade refuses to join IOI, Sorrento attempts to kill him by blowing up the trailer where Wade lives, killing his aunt and disguising the explosion as an accident.

-Wade (who hadn't been in his trailer at the time of the explosion), escapes and moves to Columbus, Ohio (hometown of both GSS and IOI), where he assumes the pseudonym Bryce Lynch and lives in an anonymous apartment designed for hardcore OASIS users.
+Wade (who had not been in his trailer at the time of the explosion), escapes and moves to Columbus, Ohio (hometown of both GSS and IOI), where he assumes the pseudonym Bryce Lynch and lives in an anonymous apartment designed for hardcore OASIS users.
 He grows increasingly close with Art3mis, but when he confesses his feelings towards her, she declares that their relationship had been a mistake and ghosts him.
 Wade becomes much more serious about the hunt.
 He decides not to leave his apartment until he has found the egg.